easypropertylistings/Easy-Property-Listings/readme.txt

 == Changelog ==

+= 2.0.4: February 12, 2015 =

+* Fix: Bulgarian Translation (Thanks to Slavcho Aangeliev)
+* Tweak: Finnish translation updated

 = 2.0.3: February 9, 2015 =

-Fix: Manually entered inspection time corrected from pM to PM
+* Fix: Manually entered inspection time corrected from pM to PM
-New: French translation (Thanks to Thomas Grimaud)
+* New: French translation (Thanks to Thomas Grimaud)
-New: Finnish translation (Thanks to Turo)
+* New: Finnish translation (Thanks to Turo)

 = 2.0.2: February 2, 2015 =

-Fix: Added fall-back diff() function which is not present in PHP 5.2 or earlier used with the New label.
+* Fix: Added fall-back diff() function which is not present in PHP 5.2 or earlier used with the New label.
-Fix: Some Labels in settings were not saving correctly particularly the search widget labels.
+* Fix: Some Labels in settings were not saving correctly particularly the search widget labels.
-Fix: Restored missing author profile contact form tab on author box.
+* Fix: Restored missing author profile contact form tab on author box.
-Tweak: Added CSS version to admin CSS and front end CSS.
+* Tweak: Added CSS version to admin CSS and front end CSS.

 = 2.0.1: January 29, 2015 =